percona/percona-xtradb-cluster/doc/source/manual/xtrabackup_sst.rst

 Percona XtraBackup SST works in two stages:

-1. First it identifies the type of data transfer based on the presence of :file:`xtrabackup_ist` file on the joiner node.
+1. Identifies the type of data transfer based on the presence of :file:`xtrabackup_ist` file on the joiner node.

 #.
-Then it starts data transfer.
-In case of |SST|, it empties the data directory except for some files
+Starts data transfer.
+In case of |SST|, it empties the data
+directory except for some files
    (:file:`galera.cache`, :file:`sst_in_progress`, :file:`grastate.dat`)
    and then proceeds with SST.